yuzeni/plotlib/README.md

-This is a plotting library for fast interactive plotting.
+This is a stateful immediate-style plotting library.
 The GUI runs on its own thread so you can inspect your data live as it's being received and plotted.
-The API was designed to be convenient to use from a REPL.
+The API was designed for creating wrappers which are easy to use from a REPL.

 <div align="center">
 <img src="https://github.com/yuzeni/plotlib/blob/main/demo_screenshot.png" alt="demo_screenshot" width="600"/>